 So how do companies actually give recruiters time back when reqs and workload have increased more than 30%*?

-The simplest answer is to eliminate what they don’t like to do from their job description.
+The simplest answer is to eliminate what they don’t like to do from their job description, by using new tools and software solutions.
 When you eliminate excess, you create productivity.
 The next step is to state that in the job description, front and center.
-At Paradox, we imagine a world where companies will shout from the rooftops (and in their job postings) that they have an AI assistant that actually gets work done for recruiters.
+At Paradox, we imagine a world where companies will shout from the rooftops (and in their job postings) that they have a scheduling AI assistant that actually gets work done for recruiters.

 As a marketer, would I rather take a new role at:

 - Company A that uses leading account-based marketing software, automation, data enrichment, intent tools, etc. to support me, OR: